ioBroker/ioBroker.vis/README.md

 - `control.instance` - Here the browser instance should be written or `FFFFFFFF` if every browser must be controlled.
 - `control.data`     - Parameter for command.
 See specific command description.
 - `control.command`  - Command name.
 Write this variable triggers the command.
-That means before command will be written the "instance" and "data" must be prepared with data.
+That means before command will be written, the "instance" and "data" must be prepared with data.

 Commands: